 A stye doesn't necessarily mean you have horrible hygiene, by the way.
 "Patients who have blepharitis, an inflammation of the eyelids, or rosacea may also have an increased risk of developing styes,” Pierce says.
 If you don’t have any of those conditions, the doctors Bustle spoke to for this piece all said that the most common ways styes are triggered are if you touch your eyes a lot without washing your hands first (this includes when you’re putting contact lenses in), use expired cosmetics, or sleep with your makeup on.

 Luckily, styes rarely develop into something serious.
 “Styes usually last for a couple of days before beginning to disappear on their own or with home care measures,” Pierce says.
-In rare cases, optometrist Dr. Maria Richman, O.D., FAAO tells Bustle that the infection that caused the stye can spread to the surrounding tissue, if not treated.
+In rare cases, the infection that caused the stye can spread to the surrounding tissue if it's not treated, optometrist Dr. Maria Richman, O.D., FAAO tells Bustle.
 “This can lead to an Orbital or Preseptal Cellulitis.
 In any of these cases, oral or IV antibiotics may need to be prescribed,” Richman explains.
 “Also, by leaving a stye untreated it can form a chalazion, which is a hard lump under the eyelid surface.
 If that occurs, it may need to be surgically removed.”

-So how, exactly, does one treat a stye?
-While there are plenty of home remedies out there on the internet, Baxt, Pierce, and Richman all agree that the most effective method is to apply a warm compress to the affected area for 10 to 15 minutes up to four times per day.
+While there are plenty of home remedies for a stye out there on the internet, Baxt, Pierce, and Richman all agree that the most effective method is to apply a warm compress to the affected area for 10 to 15 minutes up to four times per day.
 “When applying the warm compress, be sure to wash your hands thoroughly first and use a clean washcloth,” Pierce says.
 “Also, make sure the water is not hot enough to burn or scald the skin.
 You can remoisten the washcloth as necessary to keep it warm.”
 Baxt recommends following the warm compress (which helps the stye drain) with a cool compress (which can reduce inflammation).
 While you’re in the treatment stage, Richman says you should stop wearing contacts and eye makeup.
 And although it might be tempting, Richman says you should never, ever squeeze your stye.

-A very important thing to remember about treating styes: Since we know styes are bacterial infections we know that we are going to want to be keeping the location clean, even when you aren’t having a compress sesh.
+A very important thing to remember about trying a treatment yourself with a home remedy for a stye: Since we know styes are bacterial infections, we know that we are going to want to be keeping the location clean, even when you aren’t having a compress sesh.
 Each time you are about to approach your stye, wash your hands first.
 In fact, washing your hands before you decide to rub your eyes during allergy season, get an eyelash out of your eye, or put on eye makeup is a smart idea to keep future styes away.
 Pierce also recommends tossing your old eye makeup, as bacteria can build up in products that are expired.

-If you’ve been compressing regularly and the stye still isn’t going away , it’s time to see a doctor.
+If you’ve been compressing regularly as part of your home remedy and the stye still isn’t going away , it’s time to see a doctor.
 “You should see your eye doctor when you experience redness, pain, or swelling of the eyelid area,” Richman elaborates.
 Pierce agrees, saying, ”If a stye looks worse and/or becomes more painful after 48 hours, consult with your doctor of optometry.
 At this point, the stye will most likely require antibiotics.”